 Jalouise is another place you might enjoy.
 Perhaps the most popular snorkeling site on the whole of the island, its unique location creates a dramatic underwater landscape that forms a crescent and is home to several varieties of coral and dozens of schools of fish.

 A third location to consider is Reduit Beach.
 Although you have to be on the lookout for surfers and boaters, this beach is a great site for snorkeling thanks to its diverse array of marine life.

-is a fifth site to consider.
+is a fifth location to consider.
 Snorkeling is popular here because the visibility is so good.
 Under the surface there are several coral formations of sea whips, gorgonians, and soft corals, plus rock clusters that are home to active fish.

 |Anse Chastanet||1.4 mi.
 West-Northwest of Central downtown Soufriere||Saint Lucia|

 |Reduit Beach||Northern part of St. Lucia|